katreparitosh/katreparitosh.github.io/_pages/about.md

 Given a chance, I want to research in <a href ="https://en.wikipedia.org/wiki/Artificial_consciousness">Sentient AI (Artificial Consciousness)</a> and <a href = "https://en.wikipedia.org/wiki/Computational_musicology">Computational Musicology.</a> <br>

 I previously interned at the Applied Artificial Intelligence (AAI) Group of <a href="https://www.cdac.in/"> Center for Development of Advanced Computing (C-DAC)</a>, Pune, India as part of year long final year thesis project.
 I worked on an AI-NLP task of Event Prediction to predict potential crime/terrorist activities form unstructured textual corpus.
-The vision was to design a  rule-based algorithm and build a working prototype to demonstrate a <a href = "https://en.wikipedia.org/wiki/Pre-crime#:~:text=Pre%2Dcrime%20intervenes%20to%20punish,occurred%20is%20a%20foregone%20conclusion"> Pre-crime Tool </a>. <br><br>
+The vision was to design a  rule-based algorithm and build a working prototype to demonstrate a <a href = "https://en.wikipedia.org/wiki/Pre-crime#:~:text=Pre%2Dcrime%20intervenes%20to%20punish,occurred%20is%20a%20foregone%20conclusion"> Pre-crime Tool </a>. <br>

 Generally, I enjoy working on projects which have my independent thought and concept behind it.
 It is challenging, but I believe it's an essential growth skill.<br><br>